Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Perspective

 The rate of increase in the dephasing rate with increasing excitation density, albeit being in the similar order of magnitude, is considerably different for each of the resonances.
 The dispersive lineshape and time evolution of the homogeneous linewidths as shown in Fig.~\ref{fig:EID} are also very evidently different for each of the resonances.
 Considering the stochastic scattering of the coherent exciton population with the $k\ne 0$ excitons as the dominant dephasing mechanism, under the Born approximation, we can deduce that that the many-body interaction potential $V_0$ is fundamentally different for $X_A$, $X_A'$ and $X_B$.
 This suggests that the characteristic exciton parameters such as the s-wave scattering lengths (linked with the exciton size and its charge-transfer character) and the exciton effective mass are measurably different.
 These will not change for states that are phonon replicas of a single excitonic state.
 An exciting prospect here is to use the fluence and time dependence of the experimental dephasing rates to estimate the interaction potential and subsequently the scattering length scales, in the same spirit of the phase space filling models proposed by Schmitt-Rink and coworkers~\cite{schmitt1985theory}.
 This however demands a more formalistic expansion of $V_0$ beyond Born approximation and considering the exact model for the exciton polaron.

 To conclude, reliable estimation of the homogeneous linewidths and their dependencies on various external perturbations is crucial in quantifying exciton-bath interactions.
 In this perspective article, based on contemporary experimental data and established theoretical models, we argued that coherent nonlinear spectroscopy is the viable methodology to that purpose.
 Importantly, linear spectroscopies, while being experimentally simple, are \emph{not} capable of providing accurate estimates of the dephasing rates.
 Thus, photoluminescence linewidths should not be used for the estimation of electron-phonon coupling parameters of metal halide perovskites and their derivatives.

-Moreover, coherent nonlinear spectroscopies also offer unprecedented details into the mechanistics of the many-body interactions in materials.
-Combined with simple theoretical models, they can be quantitative metrologies of excitonic characteristics.
+Coherent nonlinear spectroscopies, on the other hand, not only offer the possibility to extract robust homogenous linewidths, but also offer unprecedented details into the mechanistics of the many-body interactions in materials.
+Beyond the photon echo implementation discussed in this perpective, other multi-pulse variations including the two-quantum~\cite{Thouin2018stable} and zero-quantum measurements~\cite{liu2019non} can be unique metrologies of excitonic characteristics.
+Importantly, when combined with simple yet powerful theoretical models, they can be effective tools to assess the spectral density of the bath~\cite{liu2019simultaneous} and providing insights into the material handles to engineer it.